startreedata/startree-tableau-connector/README-tdvt-tests.md

 - cd into the `test` directory
 - Execute `python3 -m tdvt.tdvt run pinotdb --generate`
 - Results are saved in `test_results_combined.csv`

+## Running tests for V2 query engine
+- Replace the `dialect.tdd` file with `dialectV2.tdd` file
+- Add `&useMultistageEngine=true` to the JDBC URL in the `connectionBuilder.js` file
+- Rest all steps are same as above.
+No need to restart the Pinot servers or put data again.

 ## Notes
 - For most of the time based tests to pass, the Pinot host must be in the UTC timezone